Logo

 Rupert also shared that David Mayne has agreed to do a second term as moderator of Council, and this was unanimously affirmed by Council.

 We prayed for and expressed our thanks to outgoing trustees Barbara Carpenter and Joe Kapolyo, along with Rich Webb, who will finish his term as Moderator of the Trustee Board in August.
-Furthermore, John Grant (LBA) and Philippe Ndabananiye (EMBA), were both attending their last Council and were thanked for their contributions (pictured).
+Furthermore, Philippe Ndabananiye (EMBA), was attending his last Council and was thanked for his contributions.
 New council members including Molly Boot, Gemma Dunning, Mark Hirst and Hayley Young were welcomed.

 Rupert thanked Council members who had put forward these and other recommendations.
 ‘You have responded to our call for giving names of appropriate people to serve.
 We still want more, but thank you for those who have, we are encouraged by that,’ he said.
 ‘What we do is an important piece of work that demands a lot of prayer, because we are looking for strategic people to serve in our family.’